ethereum/consensus-specs/specs/crux/design.md

 We allow for validators to delegate their excess earnings to another (possibly new) validator.
 Thus allowing for beacon-chain issuance to quickly start staking instead of either remaining inactive or impacting the exit churn.
 This all within the consensus layer, in particular not involving the deposit contract.

 ## The problem
 At the time of writing the beacon chain has 264,676 active validators, the average earning is 1.34 ETH and over 150,000 validators have earned over 1ETH.
 There are over 100,000 validators accounted for staking pools according to [beaconcha.in](https://beaconcha.in/pools).
 There is no reason to expect these validators to not withdraw their proceeds as soon as they become available.
-Disregarding those validators that would want to perform a normal withdraw of all of their funds, there will still be a large number of validators that will simply withdraw their excess earnings, either to keep it off the consensus layer, or to compound their interest rate by staking extra validators, as is expectedly the case of staking pools.
+Disregarding those validators that would want to perform a normal withdrawal of all of their funds, there will still be a large number of validators that will simply withdraw their excess earnings, either to keep it off the consensus layer, or to compound their interest rate by staking extra validators, as is expectedly the case of staking pools.
 Under the current leading proposals these validators will have two paths to withdraw their earnings

 - Enter an exit queue.
 Wait for their turn to become withdrawable.
 Deposit the principal.
 Enter an entry queue.
 Wait for their turn to become active.
 - Wait for their turn to propose a block to perform a partial withdrawal.